IRS Tax Appeal – The Latest On What You Need To Know

 One way to start the IRS tax appeal process is to find an experienced tax professional to do the proper research on your tax situation and submit a formal protest letter.
 The protest letter will state that you disagree with the IRS determination and provide reasons supporting your position.

-If you disagree with the IRS’s determination, a formal written protest is required in all cases to request an Appeals conference, unless you qualify for the small case request procedure discussed below or another special appeal procedure.
-You may represent yourself, or have a professional represent you – the representative must be an enrolled agent (EA), attorney or a certified public accountant (CPA).
+If you disagree with the IRS’s determination, a formal written protest is a requirement in all cases to request an Appeals conference, unless you qualify for the small case request procedure discussed below or another special appeal procedure.
+You may represent yourself, or have a professional represent you.
+However, the representative must be an enrolled agent (EA), attorney or a certified public accountant (CPA).

 A written protest must include your personal contact information, an affirmative statement that you are requesting your right to an appeal, a copy of the notification you received from the IRS, the relevant tax years that give rise to the dispute and statements of law and fact that support your tax return position.